pcfreak30/wp-criticalcss/README.txt

 Please sign up at [CriticalCSS.com](https://www.criticalcss.com) then go to [CriticalCSS.com API Keys](https://www.criticalcss.com/account/api-keys).
 Be sure to read the additional pricing information!

+At the time of writing (1 Jan 2017) the price for using [CriticalCSS.com](https://www.criticalcss.com) is:

+£2/month for membership + £5/domain/month.
+This means the total cost will be £7/month if you use this plugin for one site.

 * How do I report an issue?

 You may go to https://www.github.com/pcfreak30/wp-criticalcss/issues and make a new issue.
 For any support, see the support forums.